ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/voting-smart-contract.md

 }
 ```

 In the next step, we will establish an array known as `associations` to store all the associations that are eligible for voting.
 Furthermore, we will create an array known as `voters` to keep track of the addresses of the voters and ensure that each voter can only cast one vote.
-This array is designated as private, which means that it cannot be accessed by anyone other than the smart contract itself.
+This array is designated as `private`, which means that it cannot be accessed by anyone other than the smart contract itself.

 ```sol
 Association[] public associations; // array of all associations address[] private voters; // list of addresses of voters
 ```

-We will also establish a flag named `votingOpen` to indicate whether the voting is currently open or closed.
+We will also establish a flag named `votingOpen` to indicate whether the voting is currently `open` or `closed`.
 Upon deployment of the contract, the `votingOpen` flag will be set to `true`, signifying that voting is `open`.
 Once the owner ends the voting process, the `votingOpen` flag will be changed to `false`, indicating that voting is `closed`.
 This variable is designated as `public`, which means that anyone can check the status of the voting process at any time.

 ```sol
 bool public votingOpen; // flag to check if voting is open or closed